MonicaSaeed/Flutter-With-Firebase/README.md

 # Flutter Firebase Post App

-A modern Flutter application featuring user authentication, post creation, and profile management using Firebase Authentication and Firestore.
+A modern Flutter application featuring user authentication, post creation, and profile management using Firebase Authentication and Cloud Firestore.
+The app leverages real-time updates with Streams for dynamic content rendering
 ## 📦 Features

 * 🔐 **Authentication**